pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `pachd.service.type` specifies the Kubernetes type of the pachd service.
 The default is `ClusterIP`.

+- `pachd.activateEnterprise` instructs the config-pod enterprise bootstrap job to run on upgrades.

-- `pachd.activateEnterprise` specifies whether to activate enterprise features.
+- `pachd.activateEnterpriseMember` specifies whether to activate with an enterprise server.

 - `pachd.enterpriseLicenseKey` specify the enterprise license key if you have one.